Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Common Rule and ML Research

 \subsection{Cases Where the Human Subjects Designation is Problematic}

 Unlike the above, many ML crowdsourcing studies do not fit neatly within the paradigm of research that is common in biomedicine and the social sciences.
 For example, crowdworkers are often brought in, not as objects of study, but to perform tasks that could have been---and sometimes are---performed by members of the research team themselves.
 Note that in these cases, members of the research team certainly do interact with crowdworkers and that those interactions produce data that in some meaningful sense is used to produce generalizable knowledge.
 Moreover some of the collected data certainly is \emph{about} the worker e.g., for the purpose of facilitating payment.
-However, in these cases, the data that is analyzed in order to produce generalizable knowledge are not truly about the crowdworkers.
+However, in these cases, the data that is analyzed in order to produce generalizable knowledge are not about the crowdworkers in any meaningful sense.

 In perhaps the most common category of crowdsourcing study in machine learning, researchers hire workers to label a training dataset that will be used for training ML models.
-For instance, \citet{yao2020annotating} recruit crowdworkers to annotate temporal relations present in sentences such as, \emph{Right \textbf{before I got} to the station, the train \textbf{left}}.
-They then train a neural network to predict temporal relations in sentences.
-In another study, \citet{taboada2011lexicon} recruit crowdworkers to create a collection of words associated with a sentiment label which is then used to produce a sentiment classification model.
+For instance, Hovy et al.~\cite{hovy2014experiments} recruit crowdworkers to annotate parts of speech in text.
+They then train machine learning models on this data to predict parts of speech on test set.
+In another study, Taboda et al.~\cite{taboada2011lexicon} recruit crowdworkers to create a collection of words associated with a sentiment label which is then used to produce a sentiment classification model.
 Countless such datasets are introduced every year.
 Often researchers interact with the crowdworkers and use the data generated as a result of that interaction.
 While it might appear that any such research satisfies the \emph{interaction $+$ use} criteria from the Common Rule, the subtle distinction is that the information used to produce generalizable knowledge is not \emph{about} the worker.